Looking for the best postpartum underwear?

 The Kindred Bravely High Waist Postpartum Underwear is one of the best options for all types of delivery.
 The material is so soft and easy to wear, which is great for vaginal or abdominal stitches.

 These panties offer a good level of coverage.
 Plus they are also pretty cute compared to other options on the best list.

 The material is breathable so that you won’t get hot and sweaty with them on.
 That’s really important to let air circulate around any wounds to help it heal.

-I found this underwear offers a good level of support without being too tight.
-The seams are well made, and don’t dig in or roll down.
+This underwear offers a good level of support without being too tight.
+The seams are well made and don’t dig in or roll down.